anna2/teenytinyurl/README.md

 ##How to use it

 Clone the repository.
-From inside the root file, run ```shotgun``` from the command line, and navigate to localhost:9393.
+From inside the root directory, run ```shotgun``` from the command line, and navigate to localhost:9393.

 ##To do